spencercrissman/Courier/Documentation/Developer Documentation/Packaging and Extraction/Packaging.md

+	using Umbraco.Courier.Core;
+	using Umbraco.Courier.Core.Collections.Manifests;
+	using Umbraco.Courier.Core.Extraction;
+	using Umbraco.Courier.Core.Packaging;
+	using Umbraco.Courier.Core.Storage;
+	using Umbraco.Courier.ItemProviders;

 this tells courier to store the packaging result to revisionName folder at the local site

 	RevisionPackaging engine = new RevisionPackaging("RevisionName");